 Have a look through our Frequently asked questions

 You can go scuba diving in Lembeh all year but the conditions do vary.
 Water temperatures hit a peak of 28-29°C between October and March.
 Then they fall to their lowest at 25-26°C in July and August, which coincides with the greatest number of critters.
 Sightings have more to do with reproductive cycles than the seasonal movement of creatures.
 The small stuff of Lembeh doesn't travel far.

 October to December has the best visibility.
 January and February has the lowest visibility, when the water temperature is at its warmest.

-During the worst rainy season months of January and February some of the exposed dive sites at the far northern end of the strait may occassionally be out of bounds due to rough seas.
+During the worst rainy season months of January and February some of the exposed dive sites at the far northern end of the strait may occasionally be out of bounds due to rough seas.
 Also from the month of June, when the south-east monsoon winds begin, to September, the surface of the strait can become a little choppy.